Cacti/documentation/Spine.md

 Name | Description
 --- | ---
 Script and Script Server Timeout Value | The maximum time that Spine will wait on a script to complete, in units of seconds.
-If a Script Server Script is terminated due to timeout conditions, the value entered into the RRD file will be NaN
+If a Script Server Script is terminated due to timeout conditions, the value entered into the RRDfile will be NaN

 ###### Table 15-2.
 Spine Parameters maintained at the Data Collector Level